NeonAngelThreads/DolphinMinecraftBot-Reloaded/README.md

 # How-to-Use
 In this section, you will understand below how-tos:
-**1. How to directly start a single bot with command-line.**
+- **1. How to directly start a single bot with command-line.**
-**2. How to specify bot profile with config file without command-line.**
+- **2. How to specify bot profile with config file without command-line.**
-**3. How to start multiple bot simultaneously**
+- **3. How to start multiple bot simultaneously**
-**4. How to configure advanced options**
+- **4. How to configure advanced options**
-**5. How to make a custom plugin**
+- **5. How to make a custom plugin**
 1. **Download the Client**
    Download the jar archive file: `DolphinBot-[version].jar`.
+   Requirements: **Java version >= 17**
 2. **Configuration of the Bot**
    1. **Configuring Bot Profile**
-      There are two ways to set bot config:
+      There are two different ways to set bot config:
-      If you want to quickly start for simplicity and only one bot started, you can use **Command-line setting**
+      - If you want to quickly start for simplicity and only one bot started, you can use **Command-line setting**
-      If you would like to start multiple bot at once, and access advanced options, you can use **Config file setting**
+      - If you would like to start multiple bot at once, and access advanced options, you can use **Config file setting**
       1. **Command-line Setting**
            In-game profile should be defined on below boot command-line.
            An example of argument list: